-The media of Nagaland, like media in any other place, is an important component of the state of Nagaland.
-The Indian state of Nagaland has a somewhat isolated location but the media of Nagaland makes sure that all kinds of news, both National and International reaches the people of Nagaland.
-Media of Nagaland includes, Television, Radio and Newspapers.
-The state of Nagaland has access to almost all the Indian news, entertainment and sports channels and are therefore well connected to the rest of the Nation.
-The newspaper media in Nagaland is the broadest and besides the National newspapers of India, a number of Newspapers are published from the state of Nagaland itself.
+The media of Nagaland, like media in any other place, is an important component of the state.
+The Indian state of Nagaland has a somewhat isolated location but the media makes sure that all kinds of news, both national and international reach the people of Nagaland.
+Media of this state include television, radio and newspapers.
+The state has an access to almost all the Indian news, entertainment and sports channels and is therefore well connected to the rest of the nation.
+The newspaper media in Nagaland is the broadest and besides the national newspapers of India, a number of newspapers are published from the state itself.
 More Details...

 Economy and Infrastructure

 Agriculture employs about 90 percent of the people of Nagaland.
 Rice and corn are the main crops.
 However, the state is not self-sufficient in food.
 Shifting cultivation (also known as slash-and-burn agriculture) is widely practiced.
 Food needs have caused the fallow, or idle, period to be cut to a couple of years, causing erosion and a loss of soil fertility and crop yields.
 The forests, which cover about 17 percent of Nagaland, are its most important source of income.
 There are varied mineral reserves, including oil deposits, but little exploitation.
 The state has adopted an industrialisation program since the 1970s.
 Until the early 1970s, only cottage industries (e.g., weaving, woodwork, basketry, and pottery) existed in the state.
 Lack of raw materials, financial resources, power, poor transport and communications all hindered industrial growth.
 More Details...

 The state of Nagaland, one of the major tribal regions in the country of India, is visisted by people from around the world for its quaint hills, green carpeted valleys, cascading waterfalls, dense forests and rich wildlife, all of which creates a pristine environment.